A stochastic analysis of greedy routing in a spatially dependent sensor network: Multihop distribution

 Under the dependent model, the probability of a message reaching a routing void after advancing $i$ hops

 follows.
 The routing void probability leads to the distribution of $Z_n$ conditioned on the event that the message meets a routing void on the last hop

 Consider the event when a message does not advance, hence $X_i=X_{i+1}$.
 If there is a sleep scheme, a forwarding node can benefit by making multiple relay attempts.
-The number of different possible events results in the integral expressions needed to describe such a model soon growing to be intractable.
+The number of different possible events soon results in the integral expressions needed to describe such a model growing to be intractable.
 We restrict the integrals by assuming that a message executes only one relay attempt.

-We point out that under the homogeneous model \cite{KEELER2}, stochastic `rules of thumb' have been proposed for how many re-attempts forwarding nodes should make before considering other options (such as message backtracking).
-Under the inhomogeneous model, the equivalent results can obtained by appropriately replacing the area terms with the corresponding integrals from the rescaled mean measures.
+On this note, we point out that under the homogeneous model \cite{KEELER2}, stochastic `rules of thumb' have been proposed for how many re-attempts forwarding nodes should make before considering other options (such as message backtracking).
+Under the inhomogeneous model, the equivalent results can be obtained by appropriately replacing the area terms with the corresponding integrals from the rescaled mean measures.